rwdevlead/terraform-codespaces/labs/lab_02_create_your_first_resource/github.md

 terraform apply
 ```

-Review the proposed changes and type 'yes' when prompted to confirm.
+Review the proposed changes and type `yes` when prompted to confirm.

 ### 7. Verify the Resources

 Let's verify our resources in the GitHub web interface:

-1. Open your web browser and navigate to GitHub.com
+1. Open your web browser and navigate to `GitHub.com`
 2. Go to your repositories list
-3. You should see the new "terraform-example" repository
+3. You should see the new `terraform-example` repository
 4. Click into the repository to verify:
    - The repository description
    - The enabled features (Issues, Discussions, Wiki)